 3. Keep your job search valid with the TE Office

-Send the decision you received from KOKO-kassa to the TE Office, which will forward their statement to Kela.
+Send the decision you received from the KOKO unemployment fund to the TE Office, which will forward their statement to Kela.
 Keep your job search active throughout this period, so that your entitlement to benefits can continue uninterrupted.

 4. Apply for a labour market subsidy from Kela